Best of Central Asia Tour

 Bukhara in Uzbekistan

-Today morning we continue our city tour in the old town of Bukhara.
-In the afternoon, you can choose to spend some free time in the city or visit a couple more sights near Bukhara.
-First, you may visit the Mausoleum of Naqshbandi, 15 km outside the city center.
+Today morning we visit a couple more sights near Bukhara.
+First, we visit the Mausoleum of Naqshbandi, 15 km outside the city center.
 There are many orders in Sufism, all of which have been represented at different times in what is now Uzbekistan.
 The Naqshbandiyya order has a great and long-lasting influence, and the memorial place is still a popular place of pilgrimage for Sufis.
 From here, we will visit the summer residence of the last Emir of Bukhara.
-Dinner in Bukhara.
+In Persian, it is called Sitorai Mokhi Hossa, “the place where the moon meets the stars”.
+On the way back to the old town we will stop to see Chor Minor madrassah.

 Overnight in Hotel Paradise Plaza 4* or similar